Skip to content

 The prohibited act

 Actual possession: Did the accused person actually possess, the contraband?
 What evidence is there to suggest that the person actually possessed a thing?
 If police find an item in their pocket, would that be evidence suggesting actual possession?
 No doubt the state would argue this.
+But what if police find an item, not on the person, but in some proximity; some distance away?

-Constructive possession: Where the person did not actually possess; prosecutors have come up with a theory of “constructive possession.”
+Constructive possession: Where the person did not actually possess; prosecutors have come up with a theory of constructive possession.
+“Constructive” means circumstantial evidence.
+Court cases distinguish “constructive possession” from “actual possession.”
+So constructive possession is not actual possession.

 What is Firearm Possession?